What is exfoliating

 How to exfoliate the body before self-tanning

-If you plan on using an exfoliant that contains oil, use it either the day before and shower once again before tanning, or don’t use one at all.
+Pre-Game: If you plan on using an exfoliant that contains oil, use it either the day before and shower once again before you apply your self tanning foam, or don’t use one at all.
 The best sunless tan results come from on skin that isn’t too dry nor too moist.
 Don’t exfoliate if you are recovering from a sunburn, or experiencing major irritation or open wounds.

 It’s wise to pre-exfoliate with an exfoliating tool for the best results.
 This part of the process begins lifting dead skin from the “glue” of sebum and sweat.
 Feel free to wash with a body wash first before using a sugar, salt or coffee-based body scrub.